jakobharder/anno1800-jakobs-mods/imya.md

   Adds Old World population new tiers and needs.
 They provide 1 farmer, 1 worker and 1 artisan per 3 residents.

+- **[Addon\] New World Cities**

+  Adds gapless Artista residences.

+  Makes construction buildings (steel beams, windows and concrete) available in the New World.

+  Enables `Windmill` and `Small Power Plants` mods in the New World.

 - **[Shared] Extra Goods]**

   Adds production chains for Upgradable Workers and Pescatarians: milk, cheese, olives, canned Fish, (mass produced) suits, tools, ...

-- **[Addon\] New World Cities**

-  Adds steel beams, windows and concrete factories to the New World.

-  Enables `Windmill` and `Small Power Plants` mods in the New World.

-  New residences are coming soon...

 ## Service Building Variation Mods